Review In Brief

 It begins with an antipasti plate including 26-month aged Reggiano as well as Wild Boar Salami, Seabass Carpaccio and other morish bites.
-A light Capresse Salad with Buffalo Mozzarella or a zesty Octopus Salad might come next – the choice is yours.
+Next, there might be a light Capresse Salad with Buffalo Mozzarella or a zesty Octopus Salad – the choice is yours.

 What ever you do, don’t skip the pasta course!
 I’m fortunate enough to have eaten my way through pasta dishes up and down the length of Italy, but none have impressed like the pasta in La Terrazza.

 In fact in La Terrazza the pasta is made fresh every day and there are ten different pasta dishes to choose from, including Papardelle with duck breast ragu, Gnocchi with fresh sage and Lasagne.
 I had the Pansotti in Salsa di Noci (a traditional walnut sauce) which was sublime.